The legal stuff every Virtual Assistant needs to know

 2. Website Policies

-This three-doc website bundle consists of a cookie policy, terms of use/service policy, and privacy policy.
-You legally need these policies on your website so I just put all of mine on one page then link to them in the footer of my site.
+This three-doc website bundle includes a cookie policy, terms of use/service policy, and privacy policy.
+You legally need these policies on your website.

 3. A Data Processing Agreement (DPA)